 In 2020, with the collated experience of different work environments and professional science writing for Indian publications, I expanded to foreign publications, getting my articles on Universe Today, Supercluster, The Space Review and SpaceNews.
 This was also required for sustenance as freelance writing for Indian publications doesn’t pay enough to get by on.

 I also started a Patreon and Buy me a Coffee account so that readers can directly support my work via monthly or one-time donations.
 Having been in the science writing game for just a couple of years, I wasn’t expecting more than a few supporters.
 I’m happy to be wrong.
 At the end of 2020, about 50 people have supported my work.
 To know that you have gained a reader’s trust and goodwill is an incredible feeling.

 However, the highlight of 2020 has been something even better.

 The Planetary Society has been building comprehensive resource pages for anyone to learn why and how we explore space.
 As part of this effort, I’ve been writing articles and guides for them throughout the year.
 Jason Davis, their Editor, liked my work enough to give me the title of a Contributing Editor for the Society in November.
 Needless to say, I was thrilled.
-Writing for a global organization like them, with a fascinating and influential history, is full of learnings, joy, purpose and satisfaction.
+Writing for a global organization like them, with a fascinating and influential history, is full of learning new things, joy, purpose and satisfaction.
 I’d like to thank Jason for giving me these opportunities, and for pushing me to prune my words to their simplest form.